Menu

 Manisha Amera Yasin

 For me, the concept of 'giving back' was very appealing.
-So when the vacancy of a governor for the school was advertised, I felt compelled to apply and was successfully nominated.
-I have now been a part of the governing body for 4 years.
-Two of my children attend the school and one will be starting next year.
-Coming from an ethnic minority background is also greatly valued by the school as I feel that I can bring forward concepts and ideas from an alternative perspective.
-For me being a governor means being a critical and supportive friend to the school and I look forward to seeing Haydn go from strength to strength.
+Therefore, when the vacancy of a governor was advertised, I felt compelled to apply and was successfully nominated.
+I have now been a part of the governing body for 10 years.

 Mohammed Yusuf